m82kada/PRC/README.md

   doi={10.1109/OJSP.2025.3536853}}
 ```

-## Funding and Acknowledgments
+## Acknowledgements
-This work was supported in part by DENSO IT LAB Recognition and Learning Algorithm Collaborative Research Chair (Tokyo Tech.) through a Research Project “Development of Quality Foundation for Machine-Learning Applications” and in part by JSPS KAKENHI under Grant JP22H03642.
+This work was supported by JSPS KAKENHI Grant Number JP22H03642 and DENSO IT LAB Recognition and Learning Algorithm Collaborative Research Chair (Science Tokyo).

+This repository is a fork of [V-MoE](https://github.com/google-research/vmoe).
+We appreciate the original project and its contributors.